MohammedSaad114/thesis-scripts/README.md

 ```
 ---
 ### Step 4:
 * Manually resolve the remaining unresolved entries in `declmap.json` by locating those symbols in the data-flow Yaml file and inspecting the source code for the second dependency edge.
+The secondary edge can be added manually into `declmap.json` into existing cells (if the symbol had other occurences) or as a new cell.

 ---
 ### Step 5: